President Donald Trump is nearing his 100th day in office.

 “If I’m elected president, I will push for a constitutional amendment to impose term limits on all members of Congress,” Trump said during a campaign rally.
 “Right?
 They’ve been talking about that for years.”

 So far, President Trump has proposed no such constitutional amendment.
-However, eight Republicans in Congress have introduced their own term limits bills, including Ted Cruz.
+However, eight Republicans in Congress have done so, including Ted Cruz.
 But Senate Majority Leader Mitch McConnell is dismissive of the idea, and so there is unlikely to be a vote on any of these proposals.

 2. Implement a Hiring Freeze on All Federal Employees